-For over 12 years IMDC has been conducting remote sensing research project in cooperation with VITO – TAP and with the support of BELSPO (Belgian Science Policy) to develop know how and software tools that can transform airborne (ORMES), satellite-based (RESORT), dronebased (DRONESED) images to maps with surficial suspended sediment concentrations.
+For over 12 years IMDC has been conducting remote sensing research projects in cooperation with VITO – TAP and with the support of BELSPO (Belgian Science Policy) to develop know how and software tools.
+These tools can transform airborne (ORMES), satellite-based (RESORT) and dronebased (DRONESED) images to maps with surficial suspended sediment concentrations.

 Images of the sediment concentration are essential if accurate advice is to be given to select new salvage, dredging, dredge spoil placement locations, harbour/LNG-terminal sites or sensitive areas, to estimate possible movements of sediment clouds and to calibrate sediment transport models.
 Its spatial resolution and coverage cannot be matched by more conventional measurement methods.
 To support IMDC in their activities, a software application was developed in the ORMES project (and refined and perfected in the RESORT project) which provides suspended sediment maps from remote sensing images in an efficient way.

-In 2015-2016 Funding was obtained for aerial observations of sediment concentration using drones.
-The different algorithms needed to process the images taken from the drone and to calibrate the reflectance to sediment concentrations are developed.
-In our new Synapps platform or any open geodata platform these images can be visualised in movies of sediment maps and help clients to identify small scall sediment behaviour at harbour inlets, tidal areas and close range around dredge activities.
+In 2015-2016 funding was obtained for aerial observations of sediment concentration using drones.
+The different algorithms needed to process the images taken from the drone and to calibrate the reflectance to sediment concentrations were developed.
+In our Synapps platform or any open geodata platform these images can be visualised in movies of sediment maps and help clients to identify small scale sediment behaviour at harbour inlets, tidal areas and close range around dredge activities.